danielbodnar/awesome-stars/README.md

 ## documentation

+- [RobinTail/express-zod-api](https://github.com/RobinTail/express-zod-api) - A Typescript library to help you get an API server up and running with I/O schema validation and custom middlewares in minutes.
 - [cheat/cheat](https://github.com/cheat/cheat) - cheat allows you to create and view interactive cheatsheets on the command-line.
 It was designed to help remind *nix system administrators of options for commands that they use frequently, but not fre
 - [vitkovskii/insane-doc](https://github.com/vitkovskii/insane-doc) - Dynamically generates documentation right from your code.
 Experimental.
 - [jeroenouw/cgx](https://github.com/jeroenouw/cgx) - 💻🔥CLI to generate the recommended documentation/files to improve contribution (Github, Gitlab, CodeCommit and Bitbucket)